AguaClara/HFFVFDC/Manual.md

 ###Generalized Approach
 ####Introduction
 The experimental portion of our research this semester was in an effort to test fabrication methods and functionality of the overall design.
-Because of this, the most significant findings are in the more generalized calculations below.
+Because of this, the most significant findings are in the more generalized calculations found below.
 The designs in this section have been revised since the team's original conception of the float valve to be more universal and easy to construct.
 Although the team tried to take into account all important parameters, there are a few more design considerations that have to be addressed.
 Those will be discussed in the Future Work section.

 The main difference between the experimental design and the reimagined design, is that in the new design the slider pipe no longer runs through the tee exposing new holes.
-All holes through which water can flow are exposed within the tee at the beginning and leave the tee in order to decrease the flow.
+All holes through where water can flow are exposed within the tee at the beginning and leave the tee in order to decrease the flow.
 This changes the pattern of holes on the slider pipe, as well as the overall lengths of the tee and the slider pipe.
 These changes will be discussed below.

 #### Design Scale Flow Rate Ranges
 The original flow rate that HFFV was tasked to design for was 20 L/s but after doing calculations the team determined how to scale up and down the HFFV system based on the design flow rate.